 They use the effect of holding a functional diversity of speeds and styles but also try to maintain a good flow of songs.

 A good DJ avoids bouncing too abruptly between styles and speeds, and any crushing form or tempo leaps.

-Except when he feels it’s a chance to do something dramatic like adding a lot of energy into the room or taking everything down after something utterly insane – but keeps these moments as exceptions.
+Except when he feels it’s a chance to do something dramatic like adding a lot of energy into the room or taking everything down after something utterly insane – but he keeps these moments as exceptions.

-What I’m about to say could sound like overkill or OCD, but I even like to control precisely how long I leave it between one track finishing and beginning the next – I never drop this on automatic when DJing full-on.
+What I’m about to say could sound like overkill or OCD, but I even like to control precisely how long I leave it between one track finishing and beginning the next – I never drop this on automatically when DJing full-on.
 There’s virtually always a sweet spot that seems like just the right moment to start the following song.